ProceduresGovernment

 #permalink to section

-During the first quarter of 2025, male and female workforce in Launderers and Pressers Domestic was concentrated in the educational segment with 7 to 9 years of schooling (349 men and 15.4k women).
+At first quarter of 2026 the male workforce in Launderers and Pressers Domestic was higher in the educational segment with 4 to 6 years of schooling (110), while the female workforce was higher in the educational segment with 7 to 9 years of schooling (13.3k).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.